 Before LIONSROCK Existed...

-LIONSROCK, under operation of FOUR PAWS, does not participate in the cruel practices of breeding, cub petting or canned hunting.
+LIONSROCK Big Cat Sanctuary, under operation of FOUR PAWS, does not participate in the cruel practices of breeding, cub petting, or canned hunting.
 The sanctuary is used as an opportunity to educate visitors about wild animal species and to highlight the importance of needing to preserve wild animal species.

-The Lodge itself offers a diversity of accommodations to suit the needs of visitors, ranging from luxury en-suite rooms to self-catering facilities for up to 70 guests.
-In 2018, the lodge won the Lilizela Tourism Award for Bet 3 Star Lodge in the Free State of South Africa.
+In addition to the rescued animals and the beautiful landscape at LIONSROCK Big Cat Sanctuary, the sanctuary offers various activities for visitors.
+The Lodge itself offers a diversity of accommodation to suit the needs of visitors, ranging from luxury en-suite rooms to self-catering facilities for up to 70 guests.

-A restaurant, bar and tea garden serve tempting treats and cater to all dietary requirements (by arrangement.)
+A restaurant, bar and tea garden serve all sorts of tempting treats and cater to all dietary requirements (by arrangement).
 The atmosphere and staff are warm and friendly.